Yes, it’s true, Arms Warriors aren’t just for PvP. They can actually do well in the PvE area. Now, on to the face smashing!

 - They have an increased crit chance which is an overall DPS gain, regardless of weapon equipped.

-Humans – Minor DPS increase with their Expertise
+Humans – Minor DPS increase with their Versatility

 - Escape – Very nice in PvP as it allows using two DPS trinkets.
 Occasionally useful otherwise.
 Can break free of certain raid mechanics.